stkent/PragmaticAndroidDependencyInjection/part2-refactor/guide.md

     }
     ```

     Again, we include all public `Session` methods in this interface to maintain high cohesion.
+Our method names are already domain-appropriate since `Session` is an implementation we created.

 - In the `Session` class: implement the `ISession` interface.
 (Don't forget to add `@Override` annotations where appropriate.)